 Thuringia in Germany is a seriously underrated state but that just means you can avoid tourist crowds while climbing beautiful mountains, visiting stunning lakes and roaming historical castles and palaces.

 The city of Jena in particular is nestled in a valley and comes with a rich history.
 So if you are visiting, here are the best 50 things to do in Jena.
+If you are looking for hiking around Jena, I’ve got that covered too.
+You can even check what’s best to see in Jena depending on the month here.

 **** This post isn’t sponsored but contains affiliate links.
 If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing.
 As an Amazon Associate I earn from qualifying purchases. ****